kazuki43zoo/spring-security-app/README.md

 * MyBatis : [3.2.8](http://mybatis.github.io/mybatis-3/)
 * And more ...

+> **Note:**
+>
-> Note : The version of library except the MyBatis has been managed using [Spring IO Platform 1.1.1.RELEASE](http://docs.spring.io/platform/docs/1.1.1.RELEASE/reference/htmlsingle/).
+> The version of library except the MyBatis has been managed using [Spring IO Platform 1.1.1.RELEASE](http://docs.spring.io/platform/docs/1.1.1.RELEASE/reference/htmlsingle/).

-# How to build and run
+# How to build and run with the Tomcat

 ## Gradle